-One man’s quest to secure housing for his family in New York’s Lower East Side is given quiet resonance in “Kill the Poor."
+One man’s quest to secure safe, affordable housing for his family in New York’s Lower East Side in the early ’80s is given quiet resonance in “Kill the Poor.”
+Director Alan Taylor has nurtured the project since 1991, attempting to adapt Joel Rose’s tragicomic novel himself with the writer before entrusting it to Daniel Handler, author of the “Lemony Snicket” kids’ cult books.
+Result hovers a little uncertainly between dark comedy and urban drama, but remains compelling thanks to its gritty narrative texture, nervous energy and loose, jumpy structure, which fit well with the DV-shot production’s no-frills approach.
 While not at the more commercial end of the InDigEnt spectrum like “Personal Velocity” or “Pieces of April,” it should land festival and cable dates with perhaps some limited specialty theatrical bookings.